Benchmarking neural Lyapunov methods

 .rng

-: random number generator used to generate initial parameters; defaults to aStableRNG
+: random number generator used to generate initial parameters and states, as well as in the default sampling algorithm; defaults to aStableRNG

 with seed0